joaomilho/what-is-programming-curry-on/README.md

 It appears that there is no consensus on what programming is about.
 It seems reasonable to be so, after all it is an activity that exist for a relatively short period of time.

-In this time, it changed the way we perform almost all of our other activities and it carries no smaller promises than virtual worlds, artificial inteligence and immortality.
+In this time, it changed the way we perform almost all of our other activities and it carries no smaller promises than virtual worlds, AI and immortality.

 On the other hand the disagreements are huge and apparently irreconcilable.